shams72/SerpentBot/README.md

 # SerpentBot

-A smart Snake game which uses Breadth-First Search (BFS) algorithm to intelligently hunt down its prey.
-Watch as the snake navigates the game board with purpose, always finding the optimal path to its next meal!
+A smart Snake game which uses Breadth-First Search (BFS) algorithm combined with the Manhattan distance heuristic to intelligently hunt down its prey.
+Watch as the snake navigates the game grid with purpose, always finding the optimal path to its next meal!

 ## Features